-Working from home for Disney means that you get the same benefits as a regular in-person Disney employee.
+Working from home for Walt Disney means that you get the same benefits as regular in-person or hybrid remote Disney employees.
 These benefits can be lucrative and help bump up your salary.

-Depending on your location, Disney’s company benefits might include:
+Depending on your remote position location, Disney’s company benefits might include:

-- Retirement contributions with Disney matching 3% of employee’s contribution.
+- Retirement contributions with Disney matching 3% of employee contributions.

 - Health insurance, including vision and dental.